 7. "You missed the deadline by 48 hours.
 We needed the proposal by Friday, but we didn't receive it until the following Monday."

-Of course, I realize you "don't want to hurt anyone's feelings" by delivering "bad news" -- but bad news, delivered in an honorable way, is much more preferable than gobbleygook, euphemisms, and other assorted forms of jive corporate speak.
+Of course, I realize you "don't want to hurt anyone's feelings" by delivering "bad news" -- but bad news, delivered in an honorable way, is much more preferable than not sharing the truth, the whole truth, and nothing but the truth.
 Yes?

 Thank you for this Mitch.
 You are spot on.
 Honest, constructive feedback is always better then being "blown off."
 Even worse than "we're moving in another direction" is when prospective clients don't even bother to respond to follow-ups at all!
 Every consultant has encountered situations where a lot of upfront work has been done for a potential client, but then the client simply stops responding.
 Let's show some mutual respect for time well spent :-)